KhalidHToha/-Bangla-Date-Converter-Web-App/README.md

 # 📅 Bangla Date Converter

-A simple and educational web app to convert English (Gregorian) dates to Bangla (Bengali) dates — built with HTML, Tailwind CSS, and JavaScript.
+A simple and educational web app to convert English dates to Bangla (Bengali) dates — built with HTML, Tailwind CSS, and JavaScript.

 ---